SurrealEmil/AudialAtlasService/AudialAtlasService/README.md

 ## External API

 Part of the assignment was to include an external API in our own API.
 We used the Deezer API.
 In retrospect we should have implemented the Deezer API earlier in development.
 This would have allowed us to build our models around the data Deezer returns.
 As it currently stands we use the Deezer API to get the top five songs of an artist via searching for the artists name.
 Even though Deezer has most artists, some artists are not searchable via our API.
-The calls still work, but Deezer doesnít return a result for those artists.
+The calls still work, but Deezer doesn‚Äôt return a result for those artists.

 #### Endpoint